 7. Kolmac makes its office space available for use by community self-help groups, such as AA, NA, Smart Recovery and Women for Sobriety.

-8. Kolmac maintains Alumni groups to help support its current patients.
+8. Kolmac maintains Alumni groups to help support their current patients.

 9. Kolmac maintains a Patient Advocacy group to help guide its future direction and remain in touch with issues relevant to the recovery community.